noi-techpark/odh-docs/source/howto/mobility/getstarted.rst

 * `limit` gives the maximum number of results that are included in the response.
 It defaults to :strong:`200`.

+  .. hint:: By setting the value to :strong:`-1`, `limit` will be
+     disabled and all results will be shown.

 * `offset` allows to skip elements from the result set.
 The default is :strong:`0`, i.e., the results start from the first one.
 * `data` is the actual :strong:`payload` of the response, that is, the